Chajihan/mission7/README.md

 Next, you should execute mission7.ino with arduino.
 Make sure you use Sogang University's wifi.

-Now, log in to your server, and type "node mission7.js" in the directory where mission7.js exists.
+Now, log in to your server, and type "mission7.js" in the directory where mission7.js exists.

 In this stage, you should have installed MYSQL in your server.

-After all, you can see the temperature in "your_ip:3000/dump" ( ex) http://163.239.78.101:3000/dump).
+After all, you can see the temperature in "your_ip:3000/dump" ( ex) http://163.239.78.94:3000/dump).

-Also, you can check the temperature in your channel of thingspeak.com. ( ex) https://thingspeak.com/channels/255728).
+Also, you can check the temperature in your channel of thingspeak.com. ( ex) https://thingspeak.com/channels/256214).